dotnet/docs/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/docker-apps-inner-loop-workflow.md

 **Figure 4-23**.
 Installing the Docker Extension in Visual Studio Code

-### Step 2: Create a DockerFile related to an existing image (plain OS or dev environments like .NET Core, Node.js, and Ruby)
+### Step 2: Create a DockerFile related to an existing image (plain OS or dev environments like .NET, Node.js, and Ruby)

 You'll need a `DockerFile` per custom image to be built and per container to be deployed.
 If your app is made up of single custom service, you'll need a single `DockerFile`.
 But if your app is composed of multiple services (as in a microservices architecture), you'll need one `Dockerfile` per service.

 The `DockerFile` is commonly placed in the root folder of your app or service and contains the required commands so that Docker knows how to set up and run that app or service.
-You can create your `DockerFile` and add it to your project along with your code (node.js, .NET Core, etc.), or, if you're new to the environment, take a look at the following Tip.
+You can create your `DockerFile` and add it to your project along with your code (node.js, .NET, etc.), or, if you're new to the environment, take a look at the following Tip.

 > [!TIP]
 > You can use the Docker extension to guide you when using the `Dockerfile` and `docker-compose.yml` files related to your Docker containers.
 Eventually, you'll probably write these kinds of files without this tool, but using the Docker extension is a good starting point that will accelerate your learning curve.